nixworks/public/news/2011/07/23/index.md

 ##### Daryoush Rezaei
 ### [Daryoush Rezaei, an Iranian scientist, is shot dead outside his home in Tehran.
 It was reported that the scientist had links to the country's nuclear programme. ](/news/2011/07/23/daryoush-rezaei-an-iranian-scientist-is-shot-dead-outside-his-home-in-tehran-it-was-reported-that-the-scientist-had-links-to-the-country.md)
-_Context: Tehran, Daryoush Rezaei_
+_Context: Daryoush Rezaei, Tehran_

 ##### Federal Aviation Administration
 ### [Nearly 4,000 employees of the US Federal Aviation Administration are furloughed due to Congressional authorisation for its programs lapsing. ](/news/2011/07/23/nearly-4-000-employees-of-the-us-federal-aviation-administration-are-furloughed-due-to-congressional-authorisation-for-its-programs-lapsing.md)
-_Context: furlough, Congress, Federal Aviation Administration_
+_Context: Congress, furlough, Federal Aviation Administration_

 ##### Sri Lanka
 ### [Voters in Sri Lanka go to the polls for local elections, with one person dying in clashes between supporters of rival parties in the Anuradhapura district. ](/news/2011/07/23/voters-in-sri-lanka-go-to-the-polls-for-local-elections-with-one-person-dying-in-clashes-between-supporters-of-rival-parties-in-the-anuradh.md)